JonyEpsilon/gorilla-repl.org/start.md

 `user` namespace when Gorilla starts, but if you'd like to use them then you just need to run `(use 'clojure.repl)` to bring them into scope.

+### Advanced configuration

+You can see what can be customised in Gorilla on the [configuration](/configuration.html) page.